Sigmund: Relation to other Germanic heroes

 Sigmund/Siegmund is also the name of Sigurd/Siegfried's father in other versions of the Sigurd story, but without any of the details about his life or family that appear in Norse Völsung tales and poems.
 On the other hand, the Old English poem Beowulf includes Sigemund the Wælsing and his nephew Fitela in a tale of dragon slaying told within the main story.
 Herein the story of Sigemund is told to Beowulf, a warrior also from Gautland.

 Parallels

 Parallels to Sigmund's pulling the sword from the tree can be found in other mythologies (notably in the Arthurian legends).
 Also, Sinfjötli and Mordred share the characteristic of being nephew and son to the main characters.
 The gaining of mythical powers through a sword is also similar to the Norse god Frey.

 In modern fiction

+Siegmund is a character in Richard Wagner's music drama Die Walkure, part of the larger Ring cycle, which tells the story of an incestuous romance between Siegmund and his sister Sieglinde, who have a son named Siegfried.
+In this story, Wotan (Odin) breaks Siegmund's sword Nothung with his spear, and Siegfried later reforges the broken sword.

 The story of Sigmund, beginning with the marriage of Signy to Siggeir and ending with Sigmund's vengeance on Siggeir, was retold in the novelette "Vengeance" by Arthur Gilchrist Brodeur, which appeared in the magazine Adventure, June 30, 1925.
 Brodeur was a professor at Berkeley and became well known for his scholarship on Beowulf and Norse sagas.